dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 !!! important "Attention, Windows users!"

-    If you're a Windows user, do not confuse your *real* C drive where your operating system and programs are stored with the "virtual DOS C drive" of DOSBox.
+    If you're a Windows user, do not confuse your *real* C drive, where your operating system and programs are stored, with the "virtual DOS C drive" of DOSBox.
 It is important to understand the distinction between these two as they are completely separate concepts---DOSBox will *not* see the contents of your real C drive by default (or the contents of any of your other